 This interview has been lightly edited for length and clarity.

-Why BNPL worked where other consumer lending ideas did not
+Fintech has tried to do consumer lending for a while.
+Why did BNPL work where other consumer lending ideas did not?

 DANA: A couple of trends are the underpinnings.
 First—the rise of millennial consumers (and Gen Z consumers behind them.)
 It’s that generation's general dislike of unsecured credit lines, and their preference for debit cards over credit cards to avoid fees, revolving debt, and high APRs.
 They have a general mistrust for consumer and financial service products.